 65. Cipher devices and cipher machines.-a.
 Only a little practical experience with any of the methods herein described is necessary to convince one that on the whole they are slow, more or less cumbersome, and subject to errors that often delay or make impossible the decryptographing of messages.
 Furthermore, from the point of view of cryptographic security when employed in regular voluminous traffic, they leave much to be desired.
 Consequently, cryptographers, both experienced and inexperienced, have been led to attempt to devise apparatus which will not only facilitate cryptographing and decryptographing, but will also increase the degree of cryptographic security.
 Small devices constructed for this purpose, operated by hand, are often called cryptographs.
 Scores of them have been devised, of which only a very few are sufficiently practicable for field use, and still fewer are of such construction that they produce cryptograms of unusual security.
-Among the better examples of such cryptographs is that employed in our Army under the name of Cipher Device, Type M-94.
-It is normally used for messages the origin or destination of which is forward of battalion headquarters.
-The degree of cryptographic security of the device, however, is not especially great, particularly when employed under circumstances where the enemy is in a good position to assume with a fair degree of probability the presence in messages of such words as ENEMY, BATTALION, ARTILLERY, etc.
+Among the better examples of such cryptographs is one which was for some years (1922-1942) employed in our Army under the name of Cipher Device, Type M-94.
+Modern security requirements made such a device obsolete, however, and it has been replaced by a better one (Converter M-209A).

 b.
 There are larger cryptographic machines which are much more automatic in nature and can therefore be operated at a much greater rate of speed.
-These are usually equipped with typewriter keyboards 59 which can be manipulated with considerable speed; the machine may also print the enciphered and deciphered text.
+These are usually equipped with typewriter keyboards which can be manipulated with considerable speed; the machine may also print the enciphered and deciphered text.
 Sometimes they are equipped with electrical transmitters and can thus serve not only to encipher and decipher messages but also to transmit them automatically.
-A mechanism of the latter nature is usually in the form of a modified printing telegraph apparatus.
-One of the cipher systems adopted for war time use in the Army is of this type, and is known as the printing telegraph cipher system.
-It can only be used between the larger headquarters where traffic is very great.
+A mechanism of the latter nature is usually in the form of a modified printing telegraph machine, or else it consists of an auxiliary piece of apparatus used in conjunction with the teleprinter.
+Such apparatus can obviously be practicably employed only among the larger headquarters where traffic is very great.

-66. Disadvantages and limitations of cipher systems.-Aside from certain cipher machines that are operated electrically or mechanically in conjunction with a typewriter keyboard, all cryptographic methods employing cipher systems are comparatively slow, cumbersome, and subject to error.
+66. Disadvantages and limitations of cipher systems.--Aside from certain cipher machines that are operated electrically or mechanically in conjunction with a typewriter keyboard, all cryptographic methods employing "hand-operated" or "pencil and paper" cipher systems are comparatively slow, cumbersome, and subject to error.
 Practically all of them are open to solution by enemy cryptanalysts, and such as are suitable for use in the theater of operations can by the very nature of the limitations imposed by such use offer fewer obstacles to solution than can systems suitable for use in the rear areas.
 Furthermore, cipher systems are not economical as regards the number of time units required in electrical transmission, since the best that they can do in this respect is to produce cryptograms no longer than the original plain text.
-When it is considered that there are other cryptographic methods which offer more advantages in respect to speed, simplicity, and economy, and at the same time afford as great or even greater degrees of cryptographic security, it is not surprising to find that the latter methods predominate over cipher methods in those fields in which these factors are essential.
+When it is considered that for field use in lower troop echelons there are other cryptographic methods which offer more advantages in respect to the serious limiting factors of practicability, speed, simplicity, and economy, and at the same time afford as great or even greater degrees of cryptographic security, it is not surprising to find that the latter methods predominate over cipher methods in those fields in which these factors cannot be easily overcome.
+Reference is here made to the use of small, compact field codes.
+The latter will be descussed in succeeding sections of this text.